 It still attracts a well-heeled clientele.
 It has to: meals cost double the average, drinks even more while menus are more Mexican, Thai or vegetarian than they are Greek.

-Most traffic is banned from the waterfront and new building is confined to the outskirts so the centre invites exploration on foot and the chance to get lost in the maze of narrow streets.
+Most traffic is banned from the waterfront and new building is confined to the outskirts so the centre invites exploration on foot and the chance to get lost in a maze of narrow streets.

-The trademark quartet of windmills perch on the hilltop while the remarkable chapel of Panagia Paraportiani poses for pictures, the cluster of chapels fused into what has been called 'an organic masterpiece of accidental architecture'.
+The trademark quartet of windmills perches on the hilltop while the remarkable chapel of Panagia Paraportiani poses for pictures, the cluster of chapels fused into what has been called 'an organic masterpiece of accidental architecture'.

 Other posers include a pair of pelicans.
 The town mascot, Petros, was resident for 30 years before being replaced by a couple of streetwise Great White pelicans that now court the cameras.